How To Buy An Oboe

 There are more oboe manufacturers, oboe models and oboe sellers than ever before.
 Buying an oboe can be a very challenging process.
 This is true whether you are a parent with no musical training making a purchase for a talented child or a professional with highly specific requirements.
 The purpose of this post is to help cut through the clutter so that a great buying decision is made, and a more satisfying musical life is achieved.

-Many advanced oboe students who plan on attending music school should have the best new or used professional oboe they can afford as soon as possible.
-However, if purchasing an oboe after being accepted to music school, but before your first day of class, consider the possibility that you may be studying with a teacher who has an oboe preference.
-If you are developing your reed making skills with that teacher, it makes especially good sense to buy the same or similar oboe, because reeds and oboes work hand-in-hand for the best outcomes.
+Advanced oboe students planning on attending music school should have the best new or used professional oboe they can afford as soon as possible.
+There are a few caveats: if purchasing an oboe after being accepted to music school, but before your first day of class, consider the possibility that you may be studying with a teacher with an oboe preference.
+If you are developing your reed making skills with that teacher, it makes especially good sense to buy the same, because reeds and oboes work hand-in-hand for the best outcomes.
 E-mail or phone your new teacher to get a recommendation.
 They should know who you are and should be willing and happy to offer this advice.

 CONCEPT OF SOUND

-If given free reign, the student would benefit from listening to a variety of players and choosing an oboe that is most compatible with the tonal qualities they prefer.
+If given free reign, listen to a variety of players and think about the tone color you prefer.
+Darker, brighter, broader, etc. Oboes are designed to support tonal preferences.
+This can help point you in the right direction.
 Note that brighter oboes usually require more developed reed making skills and darker oboes tend to cover some of the flaws of oboe reeds.
 If you are a developing reed maker who is pre-college, and you need to sound good now, consider the same strategy.
-In the end, the bottom line with purchasing as oboe is which one helps you sound your best.
-If you are not sure try them out with your teacher before you make a final decision.
+The bottom line with purchasing as oboe is finding one that helps you sound your best.
+Bring trial oboes to your lesson to get a second opinion.

 MAKING AN INFORMED DECISION